AMA-SPS Meetings & Events

 Moderator: Barbara S. Schneidman, MD, MPH, AMA-SPS Governing Council

-Keynote Speaker, Glen O. Gabbard, MD, Clinical College of Psychiatry, Baylor College of Medicine
+Keynote Speaker, Glen O. Gabbard, MD, Clinical Professor of Psychiatry, Baylor College of Medicine

 Facilitator: Nancy W. Dickey, MD, Former AMA President

-Reaction panelists: Louis J. Kraus, MD, Council on Science & Public Health (CSAPH); David J. Welsh, MD, Organized Medical Staff Section (OMSS); Lt.
-Colonel Ronit B. Katz, MD, International Medical Graduates (IMG)
+Reaction panelists: Louis J. Kraus, MD, Chair-Elect, Council on Science & Public Health (CSAPH); David J. Welsh, MD, Vice-Chair, Organized Medical Staff Section (OMSS); Lt.
+Col. (CA) Ronit B. Katz, MD, Chair, International Medical Graduates (IMG)

 Approved for 1.5 AMA PRA Category 1 Credits™